jayantasamaddar/quick-reference/aws/elb/README.md

 After a scaling activity happens, you enter a cooldown period.

-Default: 300 seconds
+**Default:** `300 seconds`

-During the cooldown period the ASG will not launch of terminate additional instances (to allow for metrics to stabilize)
+During the cooldown period the ASG will not launch additional instances or terminate instances (to allow for metrics to stabilize)

 > **Tip**: Use a ready-to-use AMI to reduce configuration time in order to be serving requests faster and reduce the cooldown period.